EGPostema/DrawerDissect/README.md

     ❗ [coming Soon] Access our training data and annotations through Google Drive to build your own models.
     - Can also recommend other open-source methods for OCR
-    - Note that processing script would have to be substantially modified
+    - Processing script would have to be substantially modified
     - List specific function scripts that would also need to be modified

 ### Step 3.
 Run the Processing Script